American occupation zone in Germany

-The American occupation zone (German: Amerikanische Besatzungszone, US-Zone, or Southwest zone) was one of the four occupation zones established by the Allies of World War II in Germany west of the Oder–Neisse line in July 1945, around two months after the German surrender and the end of World War II in Europe.
-It was controlled by the Office of Military Government, United States (OMGUS) and ceased to exist after the establishment of the Federal Republic of Germany on 21 September 1949 (FRG established 23 May 1949), but United States maintains military presence across Germany.
+The American occupation zone in Germany (German: Amerikanische Besatzungszone), also known as the US-Zone, and the Southwest zone, was one of the four occupation zones established by the Allies of World War II in Germany west of the Oder–Neisse line in July 1945, around two months after the German surrender and the end of World War II in Europe.
+It was controlled by the Office of Military Government, United States (OMGUS) and ceased to exist after the establishment of the Federal Republic of Germany on 21 September 1949 (FRG established 23 May 1949), but the United States maintains military presence across Germany.

+Occupation

 Geography

-The American zone encompassed a large section of south-eastern and central Germany:
+The American zone of occupation was more than 40000 sqmi or about the size of Pennsylvania, with almost 1400 mi of internal and international boundaries.
+The largest cities were Frankfurt and Munich.
+The zone encompassed a large section of south-eastern and central Germany: